 Doha Bank has been committed to supporting the State of Qatar's objective of the development of a comprehensive knowledge-based society for driving future sustainability.
-Hence, there was an inspiring vision in 2018 for staff learning & development; Doha Bank's learning strategy clearly communicates that learning is critical to the Bank's success.
-In this regard, Doha Bank has made robust investments to develop agile learning culture for the employee's.
-Doha Bank is a first bank to introduce Mobile Learning App called DBTaleem, launched to all staff across the world, in November 2018.
-The objective of this initiative was to strengthen blended learning approach, supporting 'anytime' learning.
+Hence, there was an inspiring vision for staff learning & development; Doha Bank's learning strategy clearly communicates that learning is critical to the Bank's success.
+In this regard, Doha Bank has made robust investments to develop agile learning culture for the employees.
+Doha Bank is a first bank to win Prestigious International Brandon Hall award for successfully implementing compliance training.
+"Doha Bank Taleem" Mobile learning app, is one of the many areas the Doha bank has excelled to strengthen blended learning approach, supporting 'anytime' learning.